Imagimm-CIML/Determining-the-intracellular-position/README.md

 3) Run the script named "Radial Profile.R" for each experiment (WT and KO, exp1, exp2, exp3) to produce a normalized profile in X  and Y

-4) Run "Mean Profile_09a2021_KO_overlay.R" and "Mean Profile_09a2021_WT_overlay.R" to produce the pool profile for WT1,2,3 and KO1,2,3 with the smooth profile (loess method) and the confidence interval (not the standard deviation)
+4) Run "Mean Profile_09a2021_KO_overlay.R" and "Mean Profile_09a2021_WT_overlay.R" to produce the pool profile for WT1,2,3 and KO1,2,3 with the smooth profile (loess method) and the confidence interval

 5) You will obtain the two curves (WT.tiff and KO.tiff)

 ![WT versus KO radial distance to nucleus ](./Montage.png)